brianmcgee/nats-http/README.md

 }

 // perform a get request against a NATS Http Server configured to listen on the 'foo.bar.>' subject hierarchy
-// it's important to use the 'http+nats' url scheme
+// it's important to use the 'nats+http' url scheme

-resp, err := client.Get("http+nats://foo.bar/hello/world")
+resp, err := client.Get("nats+http://foo.bar/hello/world")
 if err != nil {
     panic(err)
 }